 In order to get a BSc diploma, students must apply for a Bachelor’s degree with the Office of Educational Affairs (BOZ).
 Students can apply in any month with the exception of July.
 In order to receive your BSc diploma you will need to submit the BSc diploma form to BOZ-EE-CES@utwente.nl:

 The Office of Educational Affairs will assess whether all the conditions for obtaining the degree have been met.
-Under normal circumstances, a collective Bachelor's graduation ceremony and a University-wide first year diploma ceremony take place annually in September/October.
-This year is not yet clear, we hope to inform you in due time.
+A collective EEMCS Bachelor's graduation ceremony will take place on 28 & 29 October 2022 (EE on 28th).
+Further information on this will follow in due time.

 The module runs all year and is coordinated by Remke Assink and Floris Zwanenburg.
 You can reach us via email@example.com.